 The priests had changed their tune, over a period of approximately 200 years from the time of Judas Maccabeus, who was born a priest but converted to the prophets.
 The conversion of the Maccabean family to the prophets was the trigger for the the priests becoming so militant and anti-prophet that it led to them forming what is popularly called a sect, by such as Schiffman.
+It could even be that this family were always prophets being descended from prophets who had come out of Babylon and given responsibility for rebuilding the temple.

 On page 285 of Who Wrote the Dead Sea scrolls, Golb says that in 1982, Maurice Baillet published texts from Cave 4.
 The War Scroll (a Yahad text, of the priests who had joined or converted to form the so-called unity sect) was one of those texts.
 There were 15 liturgical fragments among them.
 Subsequent analysis revealed that, quoting Golb, "the fragments contained none of the characteristic vocabulary or ideas of the Yahad texts".

 On page 287, Golb says: "Josephus describes at length the internecine strife among Jewish factions in Jerusalem in the months before the Roman siege, and the severe damage it caused to the Jerusalem archives and other buildings in the city."
-I have maintained on my blog, that there was no Roman siege (for which there is no archaeological evidence) and that the so-called 'Jerusalem' archives were the archives of the Herodians, and latterly Agrippa I. The priests wanted their manuscripts back.
+I have maintained on my blog, that there was no Roman siege (for which there is no archaeological evidence) and that the so-called 'Jerusalem' archives were the archives of the Hasmonean kings Hyrcanus, Herod, his son Aristobulus, and latterly Agrippa I. The priests wanted their manuscripts back.
 There was a mad scramble to get them before the archives were burned.
 Golb's internecine strife was between the priests on one side and king Agrippa I with his soldiers and prophets on the other.
 The Romans under Cestius are falsely portrayed in Josephus as having been sent packing by the 'rebels'.
 Cestius was never in Jerusalem.

 The bible (the Old Testament of the Pentateuch and Prophets) had been translated from Hebrew to Greek in Egypt by the prophets and supporters of the prophets.
 It contained a balance between priestly texts and prophetic texts.
 The separation of the priests from the prophets was already underway.
 Priests developed some of that literature, basically the Prophets, to suit their own ends?
 These included all the pesher material.
 In effect this was a deliberate pollution of the prophetic texts.
 The Pentateuch largely remained untouched.